 Bearded dragon substrates

 The substrate, or bedding, is the material that is on the floor of the Bearded dragon container.
 For Bearded dragons, each substrate has its own set of advantages and disadvantages.
-The ideal substrate is one that is inexpensive, aesthetically pleasing, easy to clean, absorbent and digestible and safe when (accidentally) swallowed.
+Some substrates are more specifically used for certain purposes.

-Any bedding consisting of particles (e.g. sand, gravel, maize, pellets etc.) can be accidentally or purposefully ingested by Bearded dragons and carries the dangers of causing deadly obstructions and impactions.
+Any bedding/substrate consisting of particles (e.g. sand, gravel, maize, pellets, bark, etc.) can be accidentally or purposefully ingested by Bearded dragons and carry the dangers of causing deadly obstructions and impactions.
 These substrates also often supply hiding space for insects such as crickets.

-Although some of them are used with great success by Bearded dragon keepers, none of them are 100% safe.
-Their justification is based on the probability of being ingested or swallowed based on the size of the lizard and husbandry methods practiced.
+Although various forms of sand are used with great success by Bearded dragon keepers, none of them are 100% safe.
+Their justification is based on the low probability of being ingested or swallowed based on the size of the lizard and husbandry methods practiced.

 Egg incubation substrates

-The best egg incubation substrate for Bearded dragons is vermiculite.
-It is relatively cheap, easy to obtain and tends to hold moist very efficiently.
+The best egg incubation substrates for Bearded dragons are vermiculite and perlite.
+Vermiculite is relatively cheap, easy to obtain and tends to hold moist very efficiently.
 Vermiculite can be mixed with an equal volume of water.